Exploring Northwest Florida

 The Jackson Veneer Mill building was once part of a large lumber mill company in Laurel Hill, and the Otahite Post Office was once in the Otahite community.
 Originally a Native American outpost on the Indian trails of Northwest Florida, the community has today disappeared back into the Blackwater River State Forest.

 As a history and heritage museum, the Baker Block Museum offers a variety of programs and services, some of which can be found on their website.
 School field trips and home school groups are welcome and the website offers teaching materials as well learning pages, including some pioneer recipes.
 Every November, the museum presents Heritage Day with special living history demonstrations.

 A visit to the Baker Block Museum makes a great day trip.
 Bring a picnic lunch and explore the area as you learn about Northwest Florida history.
 The museum is free and open to the public Tuesdays through Fridays and every third Saturday from 10:00 AM to 3:30 PM.
-For more information, or to schedule a group tour, contact the Baker Block Museum, P.O.
-Box 186, Baker, Florida 32531 or call 850-537-5714.
+For more information, or to schedule a group tour, contact the Museum at 1307 Georgia Avenue, Baker, Florida 32531 or call 850-537-5714.